Ydc2 protein domain

 In molecular biology, the protein domain, Ydc2 (also known as SpCce1), is a Holliday junction resolvase from the fission yeast Schizosaccharomyces pombe that is involved in the maintenance of mitochondrial DNA.

 Function

-In molecular biology, the Ydc2 domains are enzymes, or in other words biological catalysts, capable of resolving Holliday junctions into separate DNA duplexes by cleaving DNA after 5'-CT-3, and 5'-TT-3, sequences.
+The Ydc2 domains are enzymes (or "biological catalysts") that resolve Holliday junctions into separate DNA duplexes by cleaving DNA after 5'-CT-3, and 5'-TT-3, sequences.

 Properties

 The junction resolving enzymes are very diverse, but have the following properties in common: